FAQS

 And it doesn’t stop at birth.
 How you prepare shapes how you recover, how you’re supported in the early days, and how you begin mothering.
 Birth is one day, but it echoes into the weeks, months, and years that follow.

 • Yes.
-There’s solid research showing that having continuous support during labour (from someone who isn’t part of the hospital staff or your family) leads to better outcomes for both you and your baby.
+There’s research showing that having continuous support during labour (from someone who isn’t part of the hospital staff or your family) leads to better outcomes for both you and your baby.

 A 2017 Cochrane Review found that women who received this kind of support were less likely to use pain relief or have a caesarean, more likely to have a spontaneous vaginal birth, and less likely to need forceps or vacuum.
 Their labours were often shorter, their babies had better Apgar scores, and they were more likely to feel positive about their experience.